mattfromseattle/wats1030-manipulating-text/README.md

 ## Stretch Goals

 * Play Tetris in Emacs.
-Add a screenshot of you playing Tetris in Emacs to this repository (possibly using SCP to transfer the file, or uploading the file in another way).
+Add a screenshot of you playing Tetris in Emacs to this repository (possibly using SCP to transfer the file, or uploading the file in another way). - DONE.
 * How do you turn on line numbering in Vi?
 Emacs?
 (Type your answer here.)
+VIM - :set number or :set nu
+EMACS - M-x linum-mode
 * Explore the Emacs file browser mode.
 Describe how it works here.